kywch/deep-learning-practice/RCC_midway2.md

 torch.cuda.device(0)
 torch.cuda.device_count()
 torch.cuda.get_device_name(0)

+# the below should run as well
+import cv2
+import torchvision
 ```

 * Note on 2020/01/31: The opencv installed in midway does not work well with the python in Anaconda3/2019.03.
 RCC will look into this issue, but in the meanwhile, installing opencv in one's own account can fix this problem using the command: ```pip install --user opencv-python```